Uberi/Canvas-AHK/Documentation/Main.md

 | Left   | The text is drawn starting at the X-axis coordinate specified.                        |
 | Center | The text is drawn with the center on the X-axis coordinate specified.                 |
 | Right  | The text is drawn starting at the left and ending at the X-axis coordinate specified. |

+### Canvas.Font.Measure(Value,ByRef Width,ByRef Height)
+Determines the width and height of the bounding box of `Value` (text) if it were to be drawn with the font.
+The resulting numbers can be found in the variables passed as `Width` and `Height`.

+Returns the font object.